Padre Pio: La Casa Sollievo della Sofferenza hospital

-By 1925, Pio had converted an old convent building into a medical clinic with a few beds intended primarily for people in extreme need.
-In 1940, a committee was formed to establish a larger clinic and donations started to be made.
+By 1925, Padre Pio had converted an old convent building into a medical clinic with a few beds, intended primarily for people in extreme need.
+However, in 1938 an earthquake destroyed the hospital and Padre Pio was "determined to build a large, modern hospital near the friary".
+In 1940, a committee was formed under the direction of Padre Pio to establish a larger clinic and donations started to pour in.
 Construction began in 1947.

-According to Luzzatto, the bulk of the money for financing the hospital came directly from Emanuele Brunatto, a keen follower of Pio, who had made his fortune in the black market in German-occupied France.
-The United Nations Relief and Rehabilitation Administration (UNRRA) also contributed 250 million Italian lire.